labex-labs/open-source-labs/sklearn/sklearn-official-examples/lab-plot-likelihood-ratios/step4.md

 extract_score(cross_validate(estimator, X, y, scoring=scoring, cv=10))
 ```

-## Step 4: Invariance with Respect to Prevalence
+## Invariance with Respect to Prevalence

 We will show that the class likelihood ratios are independent of the disease prevalence and can be extrapolated between populations regardless of any possible class imbalance.